CONABIO/antares3/_sources/deployment/aws_cloud.rst.txt

 	$kubectl scale deployments/efs-provisioner --replicas=1

+and create deployments for dask-scheduler and dask-worker (see **Deployments for dask scheduler and worker** section).

 4. Before deleting cluster delete deployment of EFS, deployment of service, delete mount targets of EFS and delete instance, subnet and security group of RDS: